 Chapter Seventeen: LGBTQ2S+ Issues and Interpersonal Theory

-Interpersonal theory maintains that the development of the capacity for adult compeer intimacy is crucial, not whether or not true adult intimacy is homosexual or heterosexual.
-If, willy-nilly, young people learn, despite whatever has gone wrong, to incorporate the experience of love, they can do so with any other human being based on how much the capacity to love has been developed as they were growing up.
+Interpersonal Theory maintains that the development of the capacity for adult compeer intimacy is crucial, not a person’s sexuality.
+If, willy-nilly, young people learn, despite whatever has gone wrong in their lives, to incorporate the experience of love, they can do so with any other human being depending on how much the capacity to love has been developed as they were growing up.
 What’s the problem with being LGBTQ2S+?
 No Problem—except people live in an extremely problematic society.

 Subheads: Making up for unfinished business; Summary.